 VI.
 To sum up the preceding, the requirements outlined above are as follows:

-• The Problem of Evil: a successful moral theory cannot be such that there are no situations in which some actions can legitimately be said to be right and wrong, or at least valid and invalid.
+- The Problem of Evil: a successful moral theory cannot be such that there are no situations in which some actions can legitimately be said to be right and wrong, or at least valid and invalid.

-• The Anthropomorphic Requirement: a successful moral theory must not be such that it could prescribe something utterly alien to us, it must coincide with the actual practice of morality as it is, or at least possibly be within reach of actually practicing moral agents.
+- The Anthropomorphic Requirement: a successful moral theory must not be such that it could prescribe something utterly alien to us, it must coincide with the actual practice of morality as it is, or at least possibly be within reach of actually practicing moral agents.

-• The Openness Requirement: a successful moral theory cannot exhaustively define what it means for something to be "good" by reference. to a single formula or single good, such as pleasure.
+- The Openness Requirement: a successful moral theory cannot exhaustively define what it means for something to be "good" by reference to a single formula or single good, such as pleasure.

-• The Bindingness Requirement: a successful moral system must give an account of how whatever morality consists of obligates an individual to act according to its dictates.
+- The Bindingness Requirement: a successful moral system must give an account of how whatever morality consists of obligates an individual to act according to its dictates.
 It cannot be rightly ignored.

-• The Dialectical Requirement: a successful moral theory must have norms internal to it that govern the acceptance or non-acceptance of new norms; or, at least somehow allow for the valid interrogation of any moral precept.
+- The Dialectical Requirement: a successful moral theory must have norms internal to it that govern the acceptance or non-acceptance of new norms; or, at least somehow allow for the valid interrogation of any moral precept.
 It must say what this consists of.

-• The Plurality Requirement: a successful moral theory must be prescriptively plural.
+- The Plurality Requirement: a successful moral theory must be prescriptively plural.
 However, the amount of plurality must be right, it must not prescribe too much, or too little, and it must have some procedure for settling disputes about it.

 These are the desiderata of any future ethics, desiderata that may or may not be able to be satisfied by the views I have just discussed.
 Because of course, at no point above did I tackle the strongest versions of them, nor develop them at much more than a sketch.
 For example, I implicate Aristotle as someone who is not able to strike the right balance between these criteria, but I see no textual evidence in his Ethics that he puts forward an objectionable kind of essentialism, even in the argument from function.
 Squinting, I think that his notion of practical wisdom, outlined in Book XI (and as expanded upon by John McDowell), is his attempt to bridge the gap between the above two fetters of ideal-constructivism by positing a kind of 'higher principle' that avoids settling in advance what kinds of activities one would do well to enagage in.
 However, that being said, I do see them as some of the most fundamental difficulties any such theory will face, or at least those difficulties that point us towards the fundamental ones.
-And indeed, my current view is that no form of realism I am aware of can get around the anthropomorphic requirement, and no form of anti-realism I am aware of can get around the problem of evil.
+And indeed, my current view is that no form of realism I am aware of (as I have defined it) can get around the anthropomorphic requirement, and no form of anti-realism I am aware of satisfyingly gets around the problem of evil.
 Though there are still some days where I wake up and non-cognitivist expressivism makes sense to me.

 Thus, the question now becomes: does any existing meta-ethical theory fulfil each and every one of these requirements?
 Is it possible that a system even could?
 I think the closest approximation of such a system is Habermas' discourse ethics, which I outline here.
 The question then becomes: can we do better?
 I suspect, with Habermas, that a satisfactory answer must begin, if we are to unearth the nature of morality, from the the distinctive phenomenology of moral practices, the way these practices are actually lived, and the way that our practices of justification prop up, or eschew, specific moral judgments or specific ways of life, in specific situations.